jedediah/kahlua/docs/readme.txt

 However, you can create as many `LuaState`s as you want to run in different threads if they do not communicate directly.
 All `LuaState`s are completely independent of one another and do not share any writeable static fields.

+=Major changes since Kahlua release 2009-02-11=
+  * Added support for using the LuaJ compiler.

 =Major changes since Kahlua release 2008-10-11=
   * Strings used to be interned everywhere, but this has been changed for three reasons: